caseyamcl/guzzle_retry_middleware/README.md

 If you specify options in two or more places, the configuration is merged as follows:

-1. Request options take precedence over Guzzle constructor options
+1. Individual request options take precedence over Guzzle constructor options
 2. Guzzle constructor options take precedence over middleware constructor options.

 ### Setting maximum retry attempts